intel/llvm/sycl/doc/design/OffloadDesign.md

 Options that will be used by clang-linker-wrapper when invoking `llvm-spirv` tool are provided by the driver via the `--llvm-spirv-options=<arg>` option.

-SPIR-V binary is thn sent to the Ahead of Time compilation step to produce the final device binary or is wrapped before being linked into the final executable.
+SPIR-V binary is then sent to the Ahead of Time compilation step to produce the final device binary or is wrapped before being linked into the final executable.

 ### Ahead Of Time Compilation